 Most courses can be taken online, but the degree requires a Harvard campus experience.
 You come to Cambridge for at least two courses (8 credits), which offers you in-person access to faculty, campus resources, and the academic community.

 On-campus requirements can be completed through any combination of the following:

 - Courses that combine weekly online classes over a semester with an intensive weekend on campus.

 - Three-week January courses that meet only on campus.

 - Three- or seven-week summer courses that meet only on campus.

-Accelerated on-campus path: typically two weekends.
+Accelerated on-campus path: two or three intensive weekends.